Seacombe: Notable features

 Seacombe is dominated by three landmarks.
 The first of these is one of the terminals for the Mersey Ferry, the legendary "Ferry 'cross the Mersey" described by Gerry & The Pacemakers.
-The ferry travels in a triangular route between the Seacombe, Birkenhead Woodside and Liverpool Pier Head terminals.
+The ferry travels in a triangular route between the Seacombe, Woodside and Liverpool Pier Head terminals.
 The second landmark is the parish church of St Paul.
 The third is a building housing some of the ventilation systems for the Kingsway Tunnel, a colossal structure which faces the river.
 It consists of two huge grilles which resemble stereo speakers, and a central concrete flue-like structure.
 This building has an almost identical counterpart on the Liverpool side of the river.

 Seacombe was also home to Spaceport, a space-themed visitor attraction situated near the ferry terminal.
 Spaceport was opened on 26 July 2005 by Merseytravel Chairman Cllr Mark Dowd.
-It has since closed due to large financial losses.
+It closed at the end of 2019 due to large financial losses.
+In November 2022 a new children's attraction, Eureka!
+Science + Discovery opened at the same site and welcomed 100,000 visitors in its first year.

 Wallasey Town Hall is situated in Seacombe.
 It is a Grade II listed building.
 During World War I it was used as a military hospital.
-The current Mayor is Councillor Tony Smith.

 Seacombe is also the location of Guinea Gap Baths.
 It is the oldest swimming pool in the Wirral, with the first swimming club being founded in the 1890s.
 It was originally filled with sea water, being so close to the River Mersey.

 The nearest school to Seacombe Ferry is Riverside Primary School.
 The school has over 200 pupils and over 25 staff.
 The school's Latin motto is Da Totem Habes!, translated as Give it all you've got!

-Claims to fame
+Popular culture

 The area was immortalised in the title of "Party Seacombe", an instrumental by George Harrison on his Wonderwall Music album.

+Michael Portillo lived briefly in Seacombe in 2003 for the BBC TV programme When Michael Portillo became a Single Mum, which saw the former Conservative MP experience life as a single parent (he also worked in the Asda superstore in Wallasey).

+Notable people

-Falkland Road in Seacombe, which runs from Brighton Street to Liscard Road, is the birthplace of the writer, peace campaigner and philosopher Olaf Stapledon, (1886 - 1950), author of Last and First Men and Star Maker.
+Falkland Road in Seacombe, which runs from Brighton Street to Liscard Road, is the birthplace of the writer, peace campaigner and philosopher Olaf Stapledon, (1886–1950), author of Last and First Men and Star Maker.
 Stapledon's birth certificate gives his place of birth as "Poolton (sic) - cum - Seacombe".
 The prominent Welsh dramatist, literary critic and politician, Saunders Lewis, was born in 61 Falkland Road on 15 October 1893.
 Marjorie Cottle, pioneer female motorcyclist was born in the town in 1900.

-Michael Portillo lived briefly in Seacombe in 2003 for the BBC TV programme When Michael Portillo became a Single Mum, which saw the former Conservative MP experience life as a single parent (he also worked in the Asda superstore in Wallasey).